matuteiglesias/journal/content/Business/2025-04-08_Strategic_Product_and_Architecture_Planning.md

 ## 📅 2025-04-08 — Session: Strategic Product and Architecture Planning

 **🕒 20:15–21:10**
-**🏷️ Labels**: architecture, MVP, AI, product development, strategy
+**🏷️ Labels**: Architecture, MVP, AI, Product Development, Strategy
 **📂 Project**: Business
 **⭐ Priority**: MEDIUM

 ### Session Goal
-The session aimed to explore [[strategic planning]] in product development and software architecture.
+The session aimed to explore strategic planning in product development and software architecture.

 ### Key Activities
 - Proposed a 5-layer architecture to modularize a codebase, enhancing maintainability and scalability.
 - Reflected on the learning curve and outlined next steps for product development based on acquired skills.
 - Identified and addressed a [[CSV]] processing error affecting product module grouping.
 - Developed a list of potential MVP products targeting specific user pain points, organized into strategic bundles.
-- Conducted a competitive analysis of the [[AI]] product ecosystem, focusing on strategic directions for [[AI]]-powered [[productivity]] tools.
+- Conducted a competitive analysis of the [[AI]] product ecosystem, focusing on strategic directions for [[AI]]-powered productivity tools.
-- Outlined a focused product design [[strategy]] to define clear product boundaries and functionalities.
+- Outlined a focused product design strategy to define clear product boundaries and functionalities.

 ### Achievements
 - Established a framework for modular codebase architecture.